-OIRM's research program includes large, disease-based team grants, smaller New Ideas grants to answer basic research questions and Post-doctoral Fellowships.
-Click on the links below to view summaries of current projects.
+OIRM’s research program includes large, disease-based team grants, smaller New Ideas Grants to answer basic research questions and Post-doctoral Fellowships.

 Towards a Cell Therapy Application Using Pluripotent Stem Cell-Derived Heart Muscle Cells to Regenerate Injured Hearts